 The RCP could make a valuable contribution to global climate action by committing to phase out its investments in the fossil fuel industry.
 Fossil fuel divestment would also protect the College from the financial, reputational and legal concerns that are now associated with retaining investments in the fossil fuel industry.

-We’re asking RCP members to sign this letter – and to share it widely with their RCP colleagues and networks.
+We’re asking RCP members and fellows to sign this letter – and to share it widely with their RCP colleagues and networks.

 To the RCP President and Treasurer

 We write to you as concerned RCP fellows and members, to express our support for ending the College’s investment in oil, gas and coal companies.

 We are aware of the RCP’s work to address climate change, air pollution and waste production and welcome its recent reports on these important issues.
 However, we are deeply concerned that College continues to hold investments in the fossil fuel industry.

 The fossil fuel industry poses a serious threat to human health.
 Just 100 fossil fuel companies have been responsible for more than 70% of the world’s greenhouse gas emissions since 19881.
 Fossil fuel driven climate change is already impacting the health of millions2 and threatens to reverse the last half century of gains in global health3.

 The fossil fuel industry has undermined climate science for many years and continues to lobby obstructively to frustrate real climate progress4.

 Fossil fuels are also a major contributor to air pollution, which kills 7 million people every year according to the World Health Organisation5.
 This is similar to the number of deaths caused by tobacco each year.